Sudhanshu-Ambastha/Poke-3D-Models-Api/README.md

 While there are many **Pokémon APIs** available that provide Pokémon data (e.g., stats, types, moves, etc.), **most of these APIs do not offer 3D models** of Pokémon.

 - **Why don't these APIs provide 3D models?**: Providing 3D models requires significant storage and bandwidth.
-Models are often large in size (several MBs), and hosting them for free or for public use can be difficult due to storage and bandwidth limitations.
+Models are often large in size (several MBs) and need to be game-ready to load efficiently on mobile devices.
+Hosting them for free or public use can be challenging due to storage and bandwidth limitations.
+Additionally, game-ready models may not be freely available.
 - **Why don't we use other APIs?**: While you can retrieve detailed Pokémon information (like types, stats, and abilities) from APIs like [Pokémon API](https://pokeapi.co/), these services typically do not provide 3D models.
-As a result, it would be challenging to include those models in this app without substantial storage for model files.
+Consequently, incorporating 3D models into this app would require substantial storage space for hosting the model files independently.

 ## Check Model Animations